benjaminvdb/DBRD/README.md

 ## Install dependencies

 ### ChromeDriver
-I'm making using of [Selenium](https://www.seleniumhq.org) for automatic user actions such as clicks.
+I'm making using of [Selenium](https://www.seleniumhq.org) for automating user actions such as clicks.
 This library requires a browser driver that provides the rendering backend.
 I've made use of [ChromeDriver](http://chromedriver.chromium.org/).

 #### macOS
 If you're on macOS and you have Homebrew installed, you can install ChromeDriver by running: